 On December 17, 2013, the Company entered into an arrangement agreement (the "Arrangement Agreement"), whereby the Company agreed to sell all of its issued and outstanding Common Shares to an indirect wholly-owned subsidiary of Prospect Capital Corporation ("Prospect"), pursuant to a plan of arrangement (the "Arrangement") under the Business Corporation Act (British Columbia).
-Prospect (NASDAQ: PSEC) (www.prospectstreet.com) is a closed-end investment company that has filed an election to be treated as business development company under the Investment Company Act of 1940.
-It focuses on lending to and investing in private businesses.
-Prospect's investment objective is to generate both current income and long-term capital appreciation through debt and equity investments.

-The termination deadline for completion of the Arrangement pursuant to the Arrangement Agreement was June 12, 2014.
+The termination deadline for completion of the Arrangement was June 12, 2014.
 On June 11, 2014, the Company's Board of Directors determined to terminate the Arrangement Agreement effective immediately on the basis that certain conditions requisite to consummation of the Arrangement could not be satisfied by the termination deadline.
 The Board of Directors further determined to continue to retain Janney Montgomery Scott LLC as its independent financial advisor to assist the Board in evaluating strategic alternatives for the Company, including, but not limited to, the possible sale of the Company to Prospect or another third party, potential acquisition and expansion opportunities, and/or a possible debt or equity financing.